-3D DENSE SURVEYS DYNAMITE IMAGING INTERPRETATION LAND SEISMIC MAPPING MIGRATION NEAR SURFACE OBC OFFSHORE ONSHORE SAND SENSORS SPARSE DATA SURVEY DESIGN VIBROSEIS WAVE PROPAGATION
+3D DENSE SURVEYS DYNAMITE IMAGING INTERPRETATION

+LAND SEISMIC MAPPING MIGRATION

+NEAR SURFACE OBC OFFSHORE ONSHORE SAND SENSORS SPARSE DATA

+SURVEY DESIGN VIBROSEIS WAVE PROPAGATION

-Instructor: Jack Bouska (Independent Consultant, Canada) Language: English Level: Intermediate Duration and Online: 2 to 4 live sessions of 4 hours CPD Points: 4 to 8 formats: Classroom: 1 to 2 days CPD Points: 5 to 10
+Instructor: Jack Bouska (Independent Consultant, Canada)

+Duration and Online: 2 to 4 live sessions of 4 hours

+formats: Classroom: 1 to 2 days

 A significant transformation is sweeping the seismic industry.
 The maturing of simultaneous source shooting, the introduction of ultra-small-lightweight autonomous recorders, along with the complimentary development of a new generation of highly portable, miniaturized impulsive seismic sources, all represent a true revolution in seismic acquisition technology.
-These new inventions are not only reducing the cost of conventional seismic, but are enabling ultra high-guality 3D's with mega-dense spatial sampling, in ways that were unimaginable only a decade ago.
+These new inventions are not only reducing the cost of conventional seismic, but are enabling ultra high-quality 3D's with mega-dense spatial sampling, in ways that were unimaginable only a decade ago.
 To truly take full advantage of these recent innovations in source and recording technology requires abandoning some outdated survey design and data processing practices in favor of more appropriate methods tailored to modern seismic surveys.
 This course covers the full breadth of knowledge and tools required to select and adjust survey design parameters for optimum imaging of the subsurface target, while honoring equipment limits and surface constraints.
 Students will learn a practical set of survey design techniques, using a combination of both presentations and in-class exercises, which are reinforced using specific examples of cutting-edge seismic acquisition projects from around the globe.

-Each participant will gain exposure to the core principals of seismic 3D survey design, along with practice in selecting a balanced set of 3D acquisition geometry parameters for both optimum field implementation and competent data processing.
+Each participant will gain exposure to the core principles of seismic 3D survey design, along with practice in selecting a balanced set of 3D acquisition geometry parameters for both optimum field implementation and competent data processing.
 Students will also learn how those parameter choices directly affect acquisition operations, data processing and the quality of the final image volume.